-5.51 The location of the proposed development in an urban residential location means that the proposal itself is not a departure from the nature of the surrounding area.
-However, it is recognised that the proposed development will have a noticeably different interface with surrounding land uses given its scale from the existing workshops/units.
+- 5.50 The location of the proposed development in an urban residential location means that the proposal itself is not a departure from the nature of the surrounding area.
+However, it is recognised that the proposed development will have a noticeably different interface with surrounding land uses given its scale from the existing workshops/units. - 5.51 The surrounding land uses as set out in Section 2 comprise a mix of vacant land, highway network, and other residential uses.
+Given the location of nearby residential developments the application is supported by a Daylight/Sunlight Report, which was undertaken by GIA for previous submission 17F/3307.
+A revised report has been carried out to assess the reconfigured internal layout and any potential adverse impacts.
+This report also assesses the impact of the proposed development on the nearby residential developments of Great Homer Street (consented but not yet built), Jam Works City Point (built) and Iliad Street (under construction).

-- 5.52 The surrounding land uses as set out in Section 2 comprise a mix of vacant land, highway network, and other residential uses.
-Given the location of nearby residential developments the application is supported by a Daylight/Sunlight Report, which was undertaken by GIA.
-This report assesses the impact of the proposed development on the nearby residential developments of Great Homer Street (consented but not yet built), Jam Works City Point (built) and Iliad Street (under construction). - 5.53 The report outlines, as is always the case with urban development that it is inevitable when constructing buildings in an urban environment that alterations in daylight and sunlight to adjoining properties can occur.
+- 5.52 The amended report outlines, as is always the case with urban development that it is inevitable when constructing buildings in an urban environment that alterations in daylight and sunlight to adjoining properties can occur.
 It is well-established and accepted that the BRE Guidelines, which set out the numerical benchmark for daylight and sunlight assessments, are predicated on a relatively low rise suburban environment.
-Despite this, considering the nature of the developments, the results are very good. - 5.54 On this basis, it is considered that the proposed development is adequately spaced, and suitably modelled, so as to avoid adverse levels of overbearing, overshadowing and overlooking to neighbouring buildings where they exist. - 5.55 The floor plans indicate that the proposed apartments would be of a size and layout which would accord with local and national policy.
-Furthermore the mix of apartment types is welcomed in the NPPF as it diversifies the housing mix within a predominantly residential area in close proximity to the city centre. - 5.56 All of the proposed apartments meet minimum space requirements and will offer reasonable levels of privacy and outlook to future residents indeed many of the units will benefit from open views.
+Despite this, considering the nature of the developments, the results are very good. - 5.53 On this basis, it is considered that the proposed development is adequately spaced, and suitably modelled, so as to avoid adverse levels of overbearing, overshadowing and overlooking to neighbouring buildings where they exist. - 5.54 The floor plans indicate that the proposed apartments would be of a size and layout which would accord with local and national policy.
+Furthermore the mix of apartment types is welcomed in the NPPF (2018) as it diversifies the housing mix within a predominantly residential area in close proximity to the city centre. - 5.55 All of the proposed apartments meet minimum space requirements and will offer reasonable levels of privacy and outlook to future residents indeed many of the units will benefit from open views.
 The residential accommodation includes bin stores and secure internal cycle storage.
-It is therefore considered that the arrangement, size, access and security arrangements of the apartments will provide a reasonable level of amenity to future residents. - 5.57 To ensure that future residents are not unduly disturbed by nearby businesses and traffic noise a Noise Assessment was undertaken. - 5.58 Wardell Armstrong were instructed to undertake a Noise Assessment for the proposed development.
-Their report provides details of glazing and ventilation specifications and details any required mitigation. - 5.59 Any mitigation proposed will ensure that the properties enjoy a good degree of sound insulation, to protect the amenity of the future residents of the proposed development.
+It is therefore considered that the arrangement, size, access and security arrangements of the apartments will provide a reasonable level of amenity to future residents. - 5.56 To ensure that future residents are not unduly disturbed by nearby businesses and traffic noise a Noise Assessment was undertaken. - 5.57 Wardell Armstrong were instructed to undertake a Noise Assessment for the proposed development.
+Their report provides details of glazing and ventilation specifications and details any required mitigation. - 5.58 Any mitigation proposed will ensure that the properties enjoy a good degree of sound insulation, to protect the amenity of the future residents of the proposed development.